Sanmina (SANM)

 8. Earnings Per Share

-Diving into Sanmina’s quality of earnings can give us a better understanding of its performance.
-A five-year view shows that Sanmina has repurchased its stock, shrinking its share count by 20.3%.
+We can take a deeper look into Sanmina’s earnings to better understand the drivers of its performance.
+A five-year view shows that Sanmina has repurchased its stock, shrinking its share count by 16.9%.
 This tells us its EPS outperformed its revenue not because of increased operational efficiency but financial engineering, as buybacks boost per share earnings.

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

-For Sanmina, its two-year annual EPS declines of 1.2% mark a reversal from its (seemingly) healthy five-year trend.
-We hope Sanmina can return to earnings growth in the future.
+For Sanmina, its two-year annual EPS growth of 9.2% was lower than its five-year trend.
+We hope its growth can accelerate in the future.

 9. Cash Is King